 Returning the trails got easier as we were descending, total time we took to reach the Lake was 5 hours from the base camp, but it just took 2 hours and 30 minutes to get back to the base camp.
 After reaching the base camp, you will rest for some time and have lunch.
 After lunch, we descend to Khangsar for our overnight stay.
 The next day we planned to have lunch at Manang village and reach Chame by afternoon around 6 pm, which was going to be a long day for us.
 But as they say, the hardest part is the goodbye.

-We start our journey to Tilicho Lake early in the morning on a local bus; it takes around 6-7 hours to reach Besisahar.
-We will try to get to Chame with a local jeep; it takes about 3-4 hours to reach our destination.
+We start our journey early in the morning on a local bus or jeep; it takes around 6-7 hours to reach Besisahar.
+We will drive Chame with a local jeep; it takes about 3-4 hours to reach our destination.

 Day 2.
 Chame to Pisang

 Today we will trek to Pisang, situated at an elevation of 3200m, through dense forest and a narrow valley by crossing a river at 2900m.
 We will stay overnight at Pisang.

 Today we will trek to Brakha, known for ancient monasteries’ unique home structures.
 Stay overnight at Brakha